 Technology has affected and changed our lives in so many ways since time immemorial.
-Over the past few decades technological adaptation has caused the commercial real estate Industry to be pushed into many new phases and has changed the game drastically.
+Over the past few decades, technological adaptation has caused the commercial real estate industry to be pushed into many new phases and drastically changed the game.
 As Forbes.com so eloquently stated: “The focus is less and less on proving that technologies work in small-scale deployments.
 Instead, owners are interested in moving the needle at the portfolio level by scaling early successes with strategic rollouts.”

 Keep up with trends and never let your business fall behind.
 Hire a MyOutDesk Virtual Assistant and never fall behind on anything ever again.
 Book your Double My Business Strategy Session today to find out how!

-While this is sound in theory, application may be a little bit more challenging.
-Consistency throughout one’s portfolio is an ideal goal but nothing is “one-size-fits-all” and multiple strategies for multiple holdings can be daunting at the very least.
+While this is sound, in theory, an application maybe a little bit more challenging.
+Consistency throughout one’s portfolio is an ideal goal, but nothing is “one-size-fits-all,” and multiple strategies for multiple holdings can be daunting at the very least.

-The solution is to find a balance where the solution is not generic, where they are so broad that they miss on specific touches that bring value but also that they are not so specific that it becomes convoluted and complicated.
-One of the important lessons the industry has learned from the first proptech wave is that data is largely useless without powerful analytics and a delivery method tailored to intended users.
+The solution is to find a balance where the solution is not generic, where they are so broad that they miss specific touches that bring value, and that they are not so specific that it becomes convoluted and complicated.
+One of the important lessons the industry has learned from the first prop-tech wave is that data is largely useless without powerful analytics and a delivery method tailored to intended users.

-Commercial Real Estate has gained much attention resulting to the evolution of available technology.
-Now, identifying technologies that have achieved this “goldilocks zone” of a scalable platform that is still capable of targeted insights is becoming increasingly important.
+Commercial Real Estate has gained much attention resulting in the evolution of available technology.
+Now, identifying technologies that have achieved this “goldilocks zone” of a scalable platform capable of targeted insights is becoming increasingly important.